sghosh27/Low-Code-RAG-LLM-Framework-for-Context-Aware-Querying-in-Electrical-Standards-Design-and-Research/README.md

-# Low-Code-RAG-LLM-Framework-for-Context-Aware-Querying-in-Electrical-Standards-Design-and-Research
+# RAG-LLM-Framework-for-Context-Aware-Querying-in-Electrical-Standards-Design-and-Research

-Implementation of the paper "Low Code RAG-LLM Framework for Context-Aware Querying in Electrical Standards, Design, and Research" by Soham Ghosh and Gaurav Mittal.
+Implementation of the paper "RAG-LLM Framework for Context-Aware Querying in Electrical Standards, Design, and Research" by Soham Ghosh and Gaurav Mittal.

 N8N workflow files associated with the manuscript and supplementary Jupyter Notebooks being provided are listed below: